 This exchange can lead to explosive, sudden arguments or even violence -- particularly if there is a two-way exchange where person A’s Mars touches person B’s Uranus, while person A’s Uranus makes a difficult link to person B’s Mars.
 An unfortunate but fitting example of such a couple is Rihanna and Chris Brown.

 Sexual passion can easily lead to rough sex or even worse, such as sexually motivated abuse if these links are present in the charts of a couple.
 Again, it will be more likely if both members of the couple share the exchange, but even if it’s only one-way, remain cautious.

 Remember, if you and your love share one of these inter-aspects, it doesn’t have to be a relationship deal-breaker.
 The key is awareness and a willingness to work through any difficulty together.
 If, however, your synastry is overwhelmed with several difficult links, the personal cost of remaining together might not be worth it.
 Love, after all, isn’t supposed to hurt.

 *Note: The square and opposition are primarily considered the adverse links.
 If you have a sextile or trine aspect between planets, their energies work beautifully.
-If you have a conjunction, it's an intensification of energies and you want to carefully consider the other aspects between you before you judge whether or not the conjunction is beneficial or stressful.
+If you have a conjunction, it’s an intensification of energies and you want to carefully consider the other aspects between you before you judge whether the conjunction is beneficial or stressful.